-For all transfer option listed below, students should contact the transfer institution for any additional requirements, procedures for admission, and to determine an appropriate education plan.
+For all transfer options listed below, students should contact the transfer institution for any additional requirements, procedures for admission, and to determine an appropriate education plan.

-DEGREE DESCRIPTION CREDITS Associate in Arts - DTA Designed to fulfill general education requirements at Washington State baccalaureate institutions.
+DEGREE DESCRIPTION Associate in Arts - DTA Designed to fulfill general education requirements at Washington State baccalaureate institutions.
 90 Associate in Science - Option I Designed for students majoring in biological sciences, chemistry, geology, or environmental/resource science, & earth science.
 90 Associate in Science - Option II Designed for students majoring in engineering, computer science, physics, & atmospheric sciences.
 90 Associate in Biology - DTA/MRP Designed to streamline and facilitate preparation for upper division coursework in Biology at many baccalaureate institutions in Washington state.
 90 Associate in Business - DTA/MRP For students transferring to a baccalaureate institution to major in business.
 93 or more Associate in Math Education - DTA/ MRP For students planning to major in secondary math education at a baccalaureate institution.
 90 Associate in Nursing - DTA/MRP Completion of this degree allows a student to be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) for licensure as a Registered Nurse.
 Passing the NCLEX-RN exam and completion of this transfer degree provide the general education and nursing courses for direct transfer with only one additional year of study to complete the Bachelor of Science in Nursing (RN-to-BSN pathway).
-135
+135 Associate in Science in Electrical and Computer Science Engineering, MRP Designed to prepare students for majors in Electrical or Computer Science Engineering.
+96-101 Associate in Science in Civil and Mechanical Engineering, MRP Designed to prepare students for majors in Civil or Mechanical Engineering.
+100